Conflux-Chain/confura/grafana/README.md

 # Grafana Dashboard

-This folder contains all dashboard JSON models which can be imported into Grafana.
+This folder contains all the dashboard JSON models, which are compatible with Grafana version 11.2.2 (the version we use).
+They may also work with other versions, but compatibility is not guaranteed.
 | Json Model          	| Description                               	|
 |---------------------	|-------------------------------------------	|
 | RPC-RED-Overview    	| `RED` metrics overview for RPC proxy        	|